 - Convert OST file to PST, DBX, MBOX, HTML, and PDF formats.

 Now, restart the computer and open MS Outlook, you might not face this error again.

 Disabling the Cached Exchange Mode might resolve the error.
 However, if you’re still facing the same error, then the only possible solution to fix it is converting OST to PST, and then access it via Outlook.

 After converting the OST file to PST format, you can easily access the OST file items via MS Outlook.
 Using the same tool, you can also resolve other OST errors, such as fixing Outlook cannot synchronize subscribed folders.

 MS Outlook is a widely used application that allows individuals as well as large-level organizations to handle their mailbox items.
 So, facing these kinds of errors can be tricky and complicated sometimes.
 But, using the above methods, you can quickly resolve these errors.
-However, if you’re unable to resolve the issue with manual methods, then you can opt for Kernel for OST Recovery to repair the file and access its data.
+However, if you’re unable to resolve the issue with manual methods, then you can opt for OST Recovery to repair the file and access its data.